-SOAR (Student Orientation and Registration) introduces new students to what it means to be a college student at Marian University.
+SOAR (Student Orientation and Academic Registration) introduces new students to what it means to be a college student at Marian University.
 Sessions are presented about the advising process, registration for classes, expectations and responsibilities as a student and more.
 This one-day program occurs April through July.
 Students choose one session to attend.
-The event is sponsored by the Office of Admissions, the Office of Mission and Retention, and the Office of Student and Academic Affairs.
+The event is sponsored by the Office of Admission, the Office of Mission and Student Engagement, and the Office of Academic Affairs.

-All first year students are required to take First Year Seminar (GEN101).
+All first-year students are required to take First-Year Seminar (GEN101).
 The course facilitates students’ transition into the college environment by exploring a topic related to socially responsible action.
-Students are introduced to the liberal arts, critical thinking, critical reading, Strengths, and academic research skills.
+Students are introduced to critical thinking, critical reading, Strengths, and academic research skills.

 Paul and Elder Critical Thinking Model

-Marian University’s First Year explores critical thinking with the use of the Paul and Elder Critical Thinking Model.
+Students in Marian University’s First-Year Seminar explore critical thinking with the use of the Paul and Elder Critical Thinking Model.
 To learn more about this model please visit the Paul and Elder website: www.criticalthinking.org.